Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Check Your Flour for Lumps

 Did you think that flour would always be nice and fluffy?
-If you use clumpy flour, these need to be broken up with a mixing whisk before you mix it.
+If you use clumpy flour, these must be broken up with a mixing whisk before mixing it.
 You’ll have unevenly mixed dough if you don’t break the flour clumps.

 Check Your Water Content